mablack/cordova-diagnostic-plugin/README.md

 Registers a function to be called when a change in Location state occurs.
 Pass in a falsey value to de-register the currently registered function.

+This is triggered when Location state changes so is useful for detecting changes made in quick settings which would not result in pause/resume events being fired.

 On Android, this occurs when the Location Mode is changed.

 On iOS, this occurs when location authorization status is changed.